NT Stamp Duty Calculator 2026

 How Stamp Duty Works in Northern Territory

 The Northern Territory uses a unique formula-based system for calculating stamp duty on properties under $525,000.
-The formula (V ÷ 1000 × 0.06571441)² × 15 produces a non-linear result that increases more steeply than progressive brackets.
-For properties above $525,000, standard progressive brackets apply with rates of 4.95%, 5.75%, and 5.95%.
+The formula D = 0.06571441 × v² + 15v (where v is the property value in thousands of dollars) produces a non-linear result that increases more steeply than progressive brackets.
+For example, on a $500,000 property, v = 500, so D = 0.06571441 × 250,000 + 15 × 500 = $23,928.60.
+For properties above $525,000, flat rates apply: 4.95% up to $3M, 5.75% up to $5M, and 5.95% above $5M.

 NT stamp duty is administered by the Territory Revenue Office (part of the Department of Treasury and Finance).
 The duty is payable within 60 days of the transaction date.
 The Northern Territory property market is smaller than mainland states, with fewer conveyancers operating in the region.